aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/reflectioneffect/_index.md

 ```

-Gets and sets the degree of the starting reflection transparency as a value from 0.0 (opaque) through 1.0 (clear).
+the degree of the starting reflection transparency as a value from 0.0 (opaque) through 1.0 (clear).

 **Returns:**
 double